Sometimes I think we all feel like Ron Wayne.

 Augmented reality is different from virtual reality in that while virtual reality completely immerses users in a virtual world, augmented reality adds computer-generated images to users’ daily lives.

-Now a quick look back at the top four tech companies in these industries…
+Now a quick look back at the top three tech companies in these industries…